vanessahu/DiQiKing/README.md

 # DiQiKing
-Framework & Drink Order App, with Android and Java
+Framework & Drink Order App, base on Android and Java